Skip to Content

 A horse trailer driving down a road.
 Our unconventional treatment used to help the horse.

-Another trainer suggested a unique approach: a trailer ride.
+After the vet assessed her condition and determined it was gas colic (not a surgical emergency), another experienced trainer suggested a unique approach: a trailer ride.
+I discussed this with my vet before proceeding.
+For gas colic specifically, movement can sometimes help shift gas bubbles and provide relief.
 We loaded her into our slant load, and she showed remarkable improvement after a bumpy 15-minute ride.
-We also administered Karo syrup to help with gas.

 Prioritizing Welfare: A Difficult Decision